pulumi/pulumi-hugo/themes/default/content/blog/pulumi-recommended-patterns-the-basics/index.md

 ### Give your resources a name

 The first thing you'll notice when you write a Pulumi app is that every single resource must have its own name.
-This *Pulumi resource name* or a logical resource name if you prefer, is used inside your stack state file to uniquely identify your resources.
-This is also what you will see at first when exploring your stack resources in the Pulumi web console.
+This *Pulumi resource name*, or a logical resource name if you prefer, is used inside your stack state file to uniquely identify your resources.
+This name is also what you will find at first when exploring your stack resources in the Pulumi web console.

 Depending on the resource type, a second name (a *cloud resource name* or a *physical resource name* if you like) may also be provided.
 This is the name that will be visible in your Cloud vendor web console.
 If this *cloud resource name* is unspecified, Pulumi uses the *Pulumi resource name* and appends a [random suffix]({{< relref "/docs/intro/concepts/resources/#autonaming" >}}) to it to make it unique.